OVagamundo/Flashcard-Heroes/docs/AbilitySystem.md

 This defines the mandatory separation of logic and presentation, which is essential for paced, animated combat.
 Two-Stage Pipeline:
 Simulation: The BattleManager executes an EffectRequest.
 The effect script mutates the game data silently (e.g., tgt.set_current_hp_silent(new_hp)).
 It must respect a context.is_simulation flag to suppress all direct UI signal emissions.
 Presentation: The BattleManager captures the results of the simulation (damage dealt, units killed, etc.) as CombatEvent objects.
 It passes this list to the BattleAnimator.
-The animator is responsible for replaying these events with visual pacing and is the sole emitter of UI signals.
+The animator is responsible for replaying these events with animation-driven pacing.
+Each event animates and completes before the next begins; there is no global fixed delay.
 Invariants & Rules:
 Effect scripts MUST NOT emit UI signals (e.g., SignalBus.battle_log_event).
+Presentation is centralized in the animator.
 Effect scripts MUST still emit gameplay triggers (e.g., battle_manager.trigger_on_hurt(...)) during the simulation phase.
 This is critical to allow for ability chaining and reactive effects.
 The BattleAnimator is the only source for combat UI signals: battle_log_event, unit_stats_changed, and battle_inventory_changed.
 Application: Status effects are applied via an EffectApplyStatus.gd script.
 They are stored as a dictionary on the GachaBallInstance, mapping the status ID to the number of stacks.